 Sketching people and places is a natural, childlike thing.
 Yet, unlike most children, I couldn’t give it up.
 I was captured by the form of a thing, which may explain an early interest in sculpting.
 A high school art teacher entered one of my pieces in a state art contest.
 To my great surprise, that poor little alabaster sculpt won a blue ribbon as well as a ticket to a traveling Van Gogh exhibit.

-In the meantime I learned to do quick likenesses, finally becoming a full time painter in 1977.
+Yet faces were still fascinating and I sketched likenesses if anyone willing to sit for me.
+I finally became a full time painter in 1977.
 Portraits became my bread and butter, especially quick 18 x 24 pastels or charcoals on Canson paper.
-I also painted more formal portraits in oil and/or acrylic.
+I also painted more formal portraits on canvas, in oil and/or acrylic.

 In 1980 Wife and I launched a homemade 36' sailboat from Corpus Christi Texas.
 We even made the sails, then moved aboard and sailed around the Gulf of Mexico.
 We came ashore in various coastal towns along the way.
-I'd often hook up with a gallery and do portraits on-the-spot, occasionally selling one or more of my more quirky, colorful paintings, or sometimes a formal portrait.
-Five years later we came ashore permanently in St. Petersburg Fla, and I opened a gallery.
+I'd often hook up with a gallery and do portraits on-the-spot, occasionally selling one or more of my more colorful paintings, or sometimes a formal portrait.
+Five years later we came ashore in St. Petersburg Fla, and I opened a gallery.
+Wife did another degree, then another Master's.
 The years flew by.
 In 1992 we got antsy, packed it in and moved up here to the Pacific North West.
 We now live on Fox Island in Washington.
 It rains a lot, but it finally feels like home.